U+2935

 The arrow pointing rightwards then curving downwards has the Unicode code point U+2935.
 In HTML you can write it as ⤵ or ⤵.

-Does the arrow pointing rightwards then curving downwards symbol work everywhere?
+Is the arrow pointing rightwards then curving downwards an emoji or a text character?

 Related symbols